-Carbon footprint, for the uninitiated, refers to the amount of carbon that an organisation or activity might emit.
-It is an important part of the ecological footprint and one that, over the course of the last decade, we have heard more and more about.
-Everyone and everything has a carbon footprint, and what we do affects how much of an impact our carbon footprint may have on the environment.
+Carbon footprint refers to the amount of carbon that an organisation, person or activity produces.
+Everyone and everything has a carbon footprint, and what we do affects how much of an impact our carbon footprint has on the environment.

-The government has made commitments to the environment and has pledged to reduce carbon emissions within the UK, with a net zero strategy that plans to achieve net zero emissions by 2050.
-They have pledged that by 2035, they will have reduced emissions to 78%.
-As a result of these stringent targets, companies are being asked to look at the carbon footprint that they create and find ways in which they can help to reduce this.
+The UK government outlined its commitments to the environment and has pledged to reduce carbon emissions within the UK, with a strategy that plans to achieve net zero emissions by 2050.
+They have pledged that by 2035, emissions will have reduced to 78%.
+As a result of these stringent targets, companies are required to look at the carbon footprint that they create and find ways in which they can reduce this.

-With consumers increasingly relying on home deliveries for a wider range of different goods, now is the time for the courier industry to look at how it can reduce its own carbon footprint and create a more sustainable delivery network for the future.
+With consumers increasingly relying on home deliveries for a wider range of different goods, and more and more customers choosing to spend more with companies that show sustainable efforts, now is the time for the courier industry to look at how it can reduce its own carbon footprint and create a more sustainable delivery network for the future.

-Parcel deliveries to people’s homes cover a significant number of miles, and this means that they are a huge source of greenhouse gas emissions.
-This is even more of an issue when there are failed deliveries, and they need to make the delivery again.
+Parcel deliveries to people’s homes cover a significant number of miles, and this means that they are a huge contributor of greenhouse gas emissions.
+This is increased when deliveries fail and must be rescheduled, or when products are returned.

-That being said, statistics indicate that home delivery is, in fact, 24 times more friendly to the environment than going shopping in your own car, but of course, there is still room for improvement.
+Despite the carbon emitted by deliveries, statistics indicate that home delivery is, in fact, 24 times more friendly to the environment than going shopping in your own car.

-One of the most obvious steps that courier companies can reduce their carbon footprint relates to the vehicles that they use.
+Electric vehicles are one of the most obvious steps that courier companies can take to reduce their carbon footprint.
 With an increase in the availability of electric vehicles, there has never been a better time for companies to consider adding them to their delivery fleet.

-The big companies are already taking the lead when it comes to electric vehicles, with Amazon pledging to have 100,000 electric vehicles on the road by 2030.
-This will be a significant increase on the 10,000 they had by the end of 2022.
+Some larger companies are already taking the lead when it comes to electric vehicles, with Amazon pledging to have 100,000 electric vehicles on the road by 2030.
 Whilst the availability of electric vehicles may have been slowed during the pandemic, things are once again picking up, and courier companies are looking to make their move to electric.

-Logistics software also has its part to play in making the logistics industry more efficient and therefore helping to reduce the carbon footprint.
+Logistics software also has its part to play in making the logistics industry more carbon efficient.
 Software that can plot out the best and most fuel-efficient route for a day’s worth of deliveries can really make a difference to the carbon footprint of each parcel they deliver.

 Integrated digital technology and GPS assist couriers once they are on the road, and can help them make on-the-spot alterations to their route that will allow them to avoid accidents and congestion that might slow them down and lead to more fuel consumption.
 When combined with other measures, this can make a significant impact on carbon footprint.